michaelmalick/michaelmalick.github.io/cv/index.md

 ----------

 2016
-:   *Guest Lecture:* Designing Publication Quality Graphics in R. Guest Lecture
+:   *Guest Lecture:* Designing Publication Quality Graphics in R. Guest lecture
-    in REM 612 Simulation Modelling in Natural Resource Management, Simon Fraser University (2 hrs.) - A tutorial on designing and creating publication figures in R. Tutorial materials are availabe on [github][PubGraph].
+    in Simulation Modelling in Natural Resource Management (REM-612), Simon Fraser University (2 hours).

 2015
 :   *Instructor:* Designing Publication Quality Graphics in R, Simon Fraser
-    University - A tutorial on designing and creating publication figures in R. Tutorial materials are availabe on [github][PubGraph].
+    University - A tutorial on designing and creating publication figures in R. Tutorial materials are available on [github][PubGraph].

 2014
-:   *Teaching Assistant:* Risk Assessment and Decision Analysis for Management of
+:   *Teaching Assistant:* Risk Assessment and Decision Analysis for Management
-    Natural Resources, Simon Fraser University (REM-625).
-Developed and led computer labs, graded assignments, organized reading discussions.
+    of Natural Resources (REM-625), Simon Fraser University.
+Developed and led computer labs, graded assignments, and organized reading discussions.

 2013
 :   *Instructor:* Introduction to R for Data Analysis, Simon Fraser
-    University - A two day course that covered the basics of the R programming language.
+    University - A two day course that covered the fundamentals of the R programming language.

 2013
 :   *Instructor:* Introduction to R, NOAA Northwest Fisheries Science Center -
-    A two day course that covered the basics of the R programming language.
+    A two day course that covered the fundamentals of the R programming language.

 2012
 :   *Instructor:* Introduction to R, Simon Fraser University - An 11 week
-    voluntary course that covered the basics of the R programming language.
+    voluntary course that covered the fundamentals of the R programming language.